estdenis-clt/-megr2157-portfolio/docs/assignments/A02/index.md

 **ii.**

-img of external fbd
 <img width="2790" height="1759" alt="1000004122" src="https://github.com/user-attachments/assets/deabd578-1306-4f32-beac-d1843cfe9155" />

 It was at this point that I decided to solve external forces for the truss.
 It was at this point that I did the moment about point B because that was able to give me By.
 To finish solving for the external forces I solved for the forces in the y direction this would give me the forces of Ay.

-img of internal fbds
 <img width="2699" height="2875" alt="1000004123" src="https://github.com/user-attachments/assets/b6d48378-b35f-4cc5-b731-73b17d4385cc" />